HotSauceNinja/space-eureka/README.md

 ### Short Description

-The SpaceX Rocket Patches is a fictitional web page displaying past SpaceX Rocket launches fetched from the [SpaceX-API](https://github.com/r-spacex/SpaceX-API) and framed as retro collectible patches for children.
+The SpaceX Rocket Patches is a fictitional web page displaying past SpaceX rocket launches fetched from the [SpaceX-API](https://github.com/r-spacex/SpaceX-API) and showcased as a collection of retro collectible patches for children.

 ### Technology Used